-Freedom passes can be issued to either residents who are over 60 or for people with an eligible disability.
+Freedom passes can be issued to either residents who are 66 years old or for people with an eligible disability.

-If you live in London and are over 60 years old, you can apply for a freedom pass online or you can visit your local library (during normal opening hours) and make an application there.
+If you live in London and are 66 years old, you can apply for a freedom pass online or you can visit your local library (during normal opening hours) and make an application there.

 60+ London Oyster photocard